sourabh864u/orbit/README.md

 ---
 Update this Readme.md describing how to compile and run the project.

-The porject should not have any dependencies on any non-open source software.
+The project should not have any dependencies on non-open source software.

 It should be easy to setup and run on a Windows machine